Prepare procurement

 Assessing the need for the clause

-Before initiating procurement, you need to assess the need for the contract clause.
+Before initiating a procurement, you need to assess the need for the contract clause.

 If Swedish labour law is not applicable, you are in certain cases required to oblige the supplier to fulfill the contract in accordance with the ILO fundamental conventions, if this is “necessary.”